Xavier vs. Oakland College Basketball Predictions & Picks - November 27

 - Computer Predicted Total: 144.2

-Xavier has put together a 3-2-0 record against the spread this season, while Oakland is 6-0-0.
-In terms of going over the point total, games involving the Musketeers are 2-3-0 and the Golden Grizzlies are 3-3-0.
+Xavier has compiled a 3-2-0 record against the spread this season, while Oakland is 6-0-0.
+The Musketeers have gone over the point total in two games, while Golden Grizzlies games have gone over three times.

 Sportsbook Promo Codes